 Within the Reconfigurable Module top-level RTL, leave these twelve ports unconnected.
 Debug Hubs are inserted as black boxes, one in static and one in each Reconfigurable Module during synthesis.
 These inserted IP are then expanded during opt\design.
-This is done for each RM, even if there are no debug cores within that RM.
+This is done for each RM, even if there are no debug cores within that RM (including greybox RMs).

 If these exact port names cannot be used for any reason, such as the need to explicitly connect to multiple BSCAN instances, attributes can be used to drive the Debug Hub insertion.
+This approach must also be used if the first configuration processed does not have any debug cores present; inference of Debug Hubs is not done if no debug cores within the RM can be found by Vivado implementation tools.

 In the syntax shown below, do not change anything other than the port names in order to assign Debug ports.
 These attributes are to be used in all RM top level source files.